MejanH/tailwindcss-with-nextjs/README.md

 # How to Install

-Just colne the repo & run `yarn install` or `npm install` from terminal.
+Just clone the repo & run `yarn install` or `npm install` from terminal.